 Directors are elected for terms not exceeding three years, with terms expiring at the Company's annual meeting.
 No director, other than the President & CEO, may serve as a director for more than twelve years in total.
-Set out below is information on the current directors, including their Committee membership and meeting attendance records for the fiscal year ended August 31, 2016.
+Set out below is information on the current directors, including their Committee membership and meeting attendance records for fiscal 2018.